Managing Updates for Windows Devices: Workspace ONE Operational Tutorial

 About the Author and Contributors

-• Saurabh Jhunjhunwala, EUC Customer Success Architect, Omnissa
+• Saurabh Jhunjhunwala, Lighthouse Architect, Omnissa

-• Grischa Ernst, EUC Product Manager, Omnissa
+• Grischa Ernst, Senior Product Manager, Omnissa

 • Criselda Abarquez, Staff Solution Engineer, Omnissa